cfgauss/r-novice-gapminder/_episodes/12-plot-ggplot2.md

 > ## Challenge 3
 >
-> Modify the color and size of the points on the point layer in the previous
+> Modify the color and size of the points on the point layer in the last
-> example.
+> example (not the last challenge).
 >
-> Hint: do not use the `aes` function, change this by adding arguments to the correct function.
+> *Hint:* do not use the `aes` function.
+Rather add arguments to the correct
+> function.
 {: .challenge}

 > ## Challenge 4
 >
-> Modify your solution to Challenge 3 so that the
+> Modify your solution to Challenge 3 so that the points are now a different
-> points are now a different shape and are colored by continent with new
+> shape and are colored by continent with one least-squares trendline per
-> trendlines.
+> continent.
 >
-> Hint: The color argument can be used inside the aesthetic.
-To change the shape of a point, use the `pch` argument.
-Setting `pch` to different numeric values from `1:25` yields different shapes as indicated in the chart below.
+> *Hint:* The `color` argument should be used inside `aes` inside `ggplot`.
+To
+> change the shape of a point, use the `pch` argument within
+> `geom_point`.
+Setting `pch` to different numeric values from `1:25` yields
+> different shapes as indicated in the chart below:
 >
 > <img src="../fig/pch_symbols.png" alt="a list of symbols one can use in R to change the shape of the plot" style="display: block; margin: auto;width: 200px">
 {: .challenge}